Looking for the best studio monitor headphones that won’t break the bank? Look no further than the outstanding pair of headphones in this article.

 Battery life and wireless range

-Consider battery duration when deciding on wireless headphones, especially for extended use.
+Consider battery life when selecting wireless headphones, especially for prolonged use.

 A longer battery life will allow you to work uninterrupted without frequent recharges.
 Also, check the wireless range to ensure it covers the required distance.